Get high quality reps in.

 Targets

-OHLC but bias closes.
+Bias closes, not wicks.
 Nearest targets first, not what you hope

 Close or RBO near a target